2014 Quaker State 400

 The 2014 Quaker State 400 presented by Advance Auto Parts was a NASCAR Sprint Cup Series stock car race held on June 28, 2014, at Kentucky Speedway in Sparta, Kentucky.
 Contested over 267 laps on the 1.5 mi tri-oval, it was the 17th race of the 2014 NASCAR Sprint Cup Series.
 Brad Keselowski led 199 laps during the race, to take his second win of the season.
 Kyle Busch finished second, while Ryan Newman, Matt Kenseth, and Dale Earnhardt Jr. rounded out the top five.
 The top rookies of the race were Austin Dillon (16th), Michael Annett (18th), and Justin Allgaier (24th).

-Previous week's race

-Carl Edwards held off a last lap charge from Jeff Gordon to win the Toyota/Save Mart 350 at Sonoma Raceway.
-"Real tough.
-That last lap was ugly.
-I grew up watching Jeff Gordon do well here so to have him in my mirror is special," Edwards said.
-"This team has been working very hard.
-The whole group has.
-It's very special to be a part of something like this."